 I have been approached recently by several different individuals for advice on how to go about locating a qualified psychologist for themselves or a family member.
-Each was reluctant to have others learn that they were seeking this type of care due to fear of being viewed as “crazy” or “mentally ill” and stigmatized, or being judged as having some kind of permanent flaw in their personality of general makeup.
-One was also worried that if it were known he had a “mental problem” that it would be assumed that his children could have inherited it which would make others treat them as if they had the same problem he did.
-Another was concerned that if her daughter was identified as having a problem with their mood, parents, teachers and other children might ostracism them and that the label might be something that followed them their entire life.
+Each was reluctant to have others learn that they were seeking this type of care due to fear of being viewed as “crazy” or “mentally ill” and stigmatized, or being judged as having some kind of permanent flaw in their personality or general makeup.
+One was also worried that if it were known he had a “mental problem," it would be assumed that his children could have inherited it, which would make others treat them as if they had the same problem he did.
+Another was concerned that if her daughter was identified as having a problem with their mood, parents, teachers, and other children might ostracize them—and the label might be something that will follow them their entire life.

 It is not unusual for people to look at other’s behavior, especially that related to problems associated with habits, and conclude that they deserve to suffer the consequences of their actions because they have chosen to act that way.
 Many also believe that because others know that what they are doing or the way they are feeling is negatively impacting their life that they should be able to decide to change this.
 The natural tendency to equate what we do, believe, feel or the ways in which we react to different situations to be universal can also lead us to think that there is no reason for others not to have the same reactions or find the same things problematic or handle situations in the same way.

 There are many reasons we judge others and tend to attribute their behavior and problems to something about them while we attribute our own difficulties to external and uncontrollable forces.
 This discussion is beyond the scope of this article.
 I just want to present a few facts that are true of all of us, in the hopes that it will help elicit enough insight to make at least a small bit of difference in how mental difficulties are viewed.